berkeceylan/Gunnleif-Vault/401/CS408/Fast Ethernet.md

 - Shared medium no longer exists when switches are used
 	- no collisions -> no need to use CSMA/CD algorithm
 	- However CSMA/CD still used due to backward compatibility
-- **Minimum Frame Size**:
-	- The minimum frame size for Fast Ethernet (100Base-T) is 64 bytes, which is the same as traditional Ethernet.
 - Cable Types:
 	- 100BaseT4
 		- to use voice grade cat 3 or cat 5 cables (but designed for cat 3)